Liverpool: M

 Moongoose – mainly instrumental project (since c2012) by Dave ‘Yorkie’ Palmer (ex Space, Egypt For Now, The Balcony, The Dance Party).
 Has several releases, inc, ‘Organic Technology: Reaction Music 2’ (2012) and ‘Tokyo Glow’ (2019) – (spotify)

-Moonies – band Feat Steven Banks (gtr,keys,voc), Ryan Clarke (bass), Mike Berry (drms).
-Rec 4 singles, the last of which ‘The Rock And Rool EP’ was prod by Gordon Paphael (prod. the Strokes).
-At one point they got mentioned in the NME as part of the No name non-movement.
+The Moonies – alternative rock band (2001-05).
+Feat Steven Banks (gtr,keys,voc), Ryan Clarke (bass), Mike Berry (drms) (all ex The Moggs).
+Steve Charmley (gtr) joined and they changed their name to The Moonies as a tribute to The Who’s drummer, Keith Moon.
+Released 4 singles, the last of which ‘The Rock And Rool EP’ was produced by Gordon Raphael (prod.
+The Strokes), and an album ‘It’s Amazing’ (2003).
+At one point they got mentioned in the NME as part of the No Name Non-Movement.

 Mothmen – band feat; Philip Franz Jones (Afraid Of Mice, Next), Charlie Griffiths (bass) (Pink Military, Next)

-Motion Pictures – band (c1980), feat; Gordon Longsworth (later Ponderosa Glee Boys, Foundation, Visual Aids), Tony McKenna (drms) (ex Visual Aids, The English).
-Rel one single ‘Jon/Audio Scan’ on State Records STAT-104 in 1981
+Motion Pictures – Synth-pop/Minimal Electronic band (c1980), feat; Gordon Longsworth (later Ponderosa Glee Boys, Foundation, Visual Aids), Tony McKenna (drms) (ex Visual Aids, The English).
+Released singles Twisted Avenues (1980) and Jon /Audio Scan (1981) both on State Records. (youtube)

 MRI – Liverpool psyche-loud-noise band feat; Richie Yates (gtr), Dave Parker (bass) and Ben Coyle (drms).
-Still very active in 2023 (linktree)
+Released LP ‘Shake Your Faith’ (2023) (linktree)

 Muffinmen – band formed summer 1990 to play a one off show of Zappa music, to celebrate Frank’s 50th birthday, feat; Roddie Gilliard (check his profile), Ian ‘Bammo ‘ Bamford (ex Munchies, Montana), Paul ‘Rhino’ Ryan (ex Da Biffs, Munchies, Er Turkey, The Flaps, Fat Larry’s Band, Almighty Atmosphere, Bullyrag), Raish, Mike Kidson, Ian Jump, Andy Jacobson, Roy Stringer.
 They continue to perform and have rel 10 CDs, played over 400 shows in 8 countries, including Stuttgart Jazz Open Festival, Glastonbury and special concerts as “When Worlds Collide” with members of Royal Liverpool Philharmonic Orchestra.
 Now feat three members of the Wizards Of Twiddly (Carl, Friz and Martin) along with Tilo Pirnbaum.
 Often feat original Mother Of Invention Jimmy Carl Black, other ex-Zappa members who have played in the band include Ike Willis, Don Preston and Bunk Gardiner.